 You may find question #2 especially interesting (Do-It-Yourself vs. Hired Gun insight).
 The age-old answer to all marketing questions applies here: It depends.
 Today we’ll explore what it depends upon.

 This is the easiest question.
-Imagine you researched 35 project teams from 14 (mostly) Fortune 500 companies… who had just learned and applied their customer insight capabilities (totalling 675 customer interviews).
+Imagine you researched 35 project teams from 14 (mostly) Fortune 500 companies… who had just learned and applied their customer insight capabilities (totaling 675 customer interviews).
 Got it?
 Now you ask them how much impact their interviews had on their new product design.
 If 86% said the impact was “great” or “significant,” what would this tell you?

 You’d probably draw two conclusions.
 First, these interview methods were effective.
 Second, the teams would have developed very different products without these interviews.
 If you’re investing millions of R&D dollars, wouldn’t you prefer to work on “after-interview” product designs vs. “before-interview” designs?
 For more, see page 10 in the Preference Interview Research Report (at AIM Whitepapers).